 It's largely considered Kaluuya's breakout role, but chances are you've seen him before — especially if you're a fan of British television.
-According to IMDb, the North London native has been acting for over a decade, nabbing his first credited part in 2006 film Shoot the Messenger.
-He comes from a background of writing and improv: He wrote his first play at just 9 years old, and told Interview that he's currently working on a film script about class and racial conflict in the British capital.
+According to IMDb, the North London native has been acting for over a decade, nabbing his first credited part in the 2006 film Shoot the Messenger.
+He comes from a background of writing and improv, having written his first play at just 9 years old.
+He told Interview that he's currently working on a film script about class and racial conflict in the British capital.

-As a teen, he shirked university for a writing gig on Skins, in which he also appeared in a recurring part as Posh Kenneth.
-According to Interview, he remains close with the cast to this day.
+As a teen, Kaluuya shirked university for a writing gig on Skins, in which he also appeared in a recurring part as Posh Kenneth.
+According to Interview, he's still close with the cast.
 "Skins was like our uni," he told the outlet.
 "I'm tight with everyone from Skins because we had that special experience together.
 We always meet up, always go to dinner, always have Christmas dinner.
 Everyone's started having kids now and getting married, so we're all part of it."

-Outside of his career, Kaluuya keeps a rather low profile (Don't bother searching for him on social media, you won't find him).
-But, in interviews, he's been open about why Get Out struck such a personal note.
+Outside of his career, Kaluuya keeps a rather low profile.
+But he's been open in interviews about why Get Out struck such a personal note.
 In response to a controversial comment from Samuel L. Jackson that made headlines in March, he told GQ:

-Kaluuya hasn't done much press outside of Get Out, and, understandably, those discussions have been focused on the movie's adept, brilliant depiction of modern day race relations.
-But he sounds like a grounded, ambitious, and gracious actor, and you'll probably be seeing a lot more of him in the future.
-He's already attached to much-anticipated superhero flick Black Panther and Steve McQueen heist movie Widows, alongside Elizabeth Debicki, Viola Davis, Liam Neeson, and others.
+Kaluuya hasn't done much press outside of Get Out, and, understandably, those discussions have been focused on the movie's skillful depiction of racism.
+But you'll likely be hearing more from Kaluuya in the future, as he already has several new projects lined up.
+He's attached to the much-anticipated superhero flick Black Panther as well as the Steve McQueen heist movie Widows alongside Elizabeth Debicki, Viola Davis, Liam Neeson, and others.